 The Ruins of Friendship Orchestra

-Named for the historic Pine Barrens town of Friendship where the band first practiced together as a group, The Ruins of Friendship Orchestra is a collective of electronic and traditional instrumentalists composing the score to The Pine Barrens concurrently to the film's evolving editions.
-Ruins perform this score, also an evolving and partially improvised work, live at screenings, merging performance and documentary to create a completely unique experience transporting the audience into our interpretation of this fascinating and beautiful place.
+Named for the historic Pine Barrens town of Friendship where the band first practiced together as a group, The Ruins of Friendship Orchestra is a collective of electronic and traditional instrumentalists.
+The band has been composing the score to The Pine Barrens since 2012 concurrently to the film's evolving editions.
+Ruins perform this score live at screenings of the film.

 The Ruins of Friendship Orchestra are: